spajak/neat-button-scan/README.md

 Done!!
 ```

-If not, and your setting are correct, please report a bug.
+If not, and you're sure your settings are correct, please report a bug.

 ## Screenshots